schigurupatis/DevTinder-webUI/README.md

   -- Modify the base url in frontend project constants file as
       from ==> export const BASE_URL = "http://localhost:7777";
       to   ==> export const BASE_URL = "/api";

+## Episode - 03 Adding a Custom Domain Name

+- Goto Godaddy.com
+- purchased a custom domain
+- go to dashboard in godaddy.com
+  -- go to products
+  -- DNS Management
+  --